Home > Competitions and Awards > Coleridge Poetry Prize

 - Please submit your entry by email (info@exmoorsociety.com) as either a Word or PDF attachment.

-- The attachment should please NOT have your name anywhere on it – our judge asks for entries to be unnamed so he can judge them “blind” without knowing the identity of the poet, to ensure complete impartiality
+- The attachment containing the poem should please not have your name anywhere on it – our judge asks for entries to be unnamed so he can judge them “blind” without knowing the identity of the poet, to ensure complete impartiality

-- There is a maximum of 3 entries per person
+- There is a maximum of 1 entry per person

 Happy writing!